muratgozel/node-calver/README.md

 [Calendar versioning](https://calver.org/) is an alternative to [semantic versioning](https://semver.org/).
 They both have advantages to each other and used by popular softwares.

 I wrote this module to do calendar versioning seamless and efficient in my projects.
 The semantic versioner's module [semver](https://github.com/npm/node-semver) inspired me a lot while writing this module.
-Hoping that developers will have more content to compare calendar versioning and semantic versioning and know that semantic versioning is not an only versioning standart.
+Hoping that developers will have more content to compare calendar versioning and semantic versioning and know that semantic versioning is not the only versioning standart.

 ## Install
 ```sh